Ernesto Antonio Claramount Roseville: Life

-Against the obvious election fraud were protests in the Plaza de Libertad in San Salvador and suppressed the demonstration with about 100 victims.
+The National Opposition Union (UNO) selected him as its presidential candidate for the 1977 presidential election, with José Antonio Morales Ehrlich, the former mayor of San Salvador, as his vice presidential candidate.
+Protests against fraud in the Plaza de Libertad in San Salvador and suppressed the demonstration with about 100 victims.

 The government continued Claramount an ultimatum: to be arrested by the military, or leave the country under house arrest.
 According voluntarily, he was taken with an air force plane to Costa Rica.

 Allegedly, Claramount Rozeville was invited in May 1979 in Costa Rica by Constitutionalistas in FAES, placing itself at the top of a coup.